Nike Soccer Camp at Gettysburg College

 Important Information & Sample Daily Schedule

 - Equipment Needed All campers must bring soccer cleats, shin guards, athletic shoes, and a water bottle.
-A further list of 'recommended items will be in the Information Packet.

 - 9:00am Check-in